 The LIT program is a ‘life’ program that helps prepare kids for adulthood, college, and additional responsibility.
 It is bigger than a traditional CIT program.

 An LIT is first and foremost, a great role model.
-She is someone who embodies the best characteristics of Forest Lake Camp: confident in trying new things, responsible, respectful, fun, and has grown into a leadership role which shows they can be flexible, make positive improvements with little direction, and is willing to take on challenges.
+They are someone who embodies the best characteristics of Forest Lake Camp: confident in trying new things, responsible, respectful, fun, and has grown into a leadership role which shows they can be flexible, make positive improvements with little direction, and is willing to take on challenges.

-Some of the things a LIT can expect of her summer are to:
+Some of the things an LIT can expect to do during their summer:

 - Assist counselors and learn from them in both the cabins and activities

 - Experience the value of reflection through conversation in small groups with a focus on one’s personal journey and the tools needed to move forward in life